Bryn Mooser

 Bryn Mooser (born September 20, 1979, in Los Angeles) is a filmmaker and entrepreneur.
 In 2012, Mooser co-founded RYOT, a media company specializing in documentary film, virtual/augmented reality and branded content.
-Over his career, he has produced more than 200 linear and immersive films garnering multiple Emmy Awards, two Oscar nominations, a Peabody and a Cannes Lion.
-Mooser sold RYOT to Verizon in 2016, becoming a senior vice president and helping create the roadmap for immersive and documentary films for AOL, Yahoo, and Verizon.
+Over his career, he has produced more than 200 linear and immersive films garnering an Emmy Award, two Oscar nominations, a Peabody and a Cannes Lion.
+Mooser sold RYOT to Verizon in 2016, becoming a senior vice president.
 While at Verizon, Mooser built the branded content studio for AOL/Yahoo, HuffPost and Tumblr.

-Mooser is known as a pioneer in non-fiction immersive storytelling and helped pioneer virtual reality news reporting with the Associated Press in 2015.
+Mooser helped launch virtual reality news reporting with the Associated Press in 2015.
 He also helped bring augmented reality to Time magazine in 2018.

-In 2019, Mooser launched XTR, a new company focused on non-fiction film and television studio based in Echo Park, Los Angeles.
+In 2019, Mooser launched XTR, a company focused on non-fiction film and television studio based in Echo Park, Los Angeles.

 Career

 Mooser began his career as a humanitarian aid worker in the Peace Corps in West Africa.
 In 2010 following the Haiti earthquake Mooser moved to Port-au-Prince and became the country director for Artists for Peace and Justice, while there he helped build a secondary school, and film and music school.
 While in Haiti, Mooser set out to build a media company with the aim of providing people with an interactive news experience and co-founded RYOT in 2012.

 Following the earthquake in Nepal, Mooser got involved in virtual reality filmmaking after shooting a scene at the rubble of Kathmandu.
 His work expanded to include 360 video and virtual reality and aimed to provide an immersive experience whereby one could interact with the visual content and take actions, such as donating for relief operations via Apple Pay.
 The company later incorporated Augmented Reality into their projects as part of the goal of making documentaries more immersive.

 In 2016, he sold RYOT to Verizon.

 In July 2018, RYOT entered a partnership with Vice Studios to fund and co-produce documentary films.
 Mooser served as the CEO and co-founder of RYOT until November 2018, when he left the company to pursue new opportunities.

 In 2019, Mooser's XTR closed an investment round led by the McLarty Arquette Group with investments from former AOL CEO Tim Armstrong, Airbnb co-founder Joe Gebbia, Josh Kushner, Christina and David Arquette, and Lyn and Norman Lear, and others.
 The company announced partnerships with Anonymous Content, VICE Studios and Futurism at the same time.